metabrainz/bookbrainz-site/README.md

 database dump.

 Luckily, we have a script that does just that: from the command line, in the `bookbrainz-site` folder, type and run `./scripts/database-init-docker.sh`.
+The process may take a while as Docker downloads and builds the images.
 Let that run until the command returns.

 ## Running the server